Digital Humanities /Social Sciences

 Whatever else it might be then, the digital humanities today is about a scholarship (and a pedagogy) that is publically visible in ways to which we are generally unaccustomed, a scholarship and pedagogy that are bound up with infrastructure in ways that are deeper and more explicit than we are generally accustomed to, a scholarship and pedagogy that are collaborative and depend on networks of people that live an active 24/7 life online.”
 (Kirshenbaum, 2010, 60).

 The Alliance of Digital Humanities Organizations co-sponsors an international annual digital humanities conference.
-An examination of the papers, panel topics and poster sessions presented at the 2013 conference shows scholarly contributions from a wide array of disciplines including literary studies, geography, history, archeology, classical studies, library and information studies, mediaeval studies, women’s studies, and gender studies.
+An examination of the papers, panel topics and poster sessions presented at the 2015 conference in Sydney Australia shows scholarly contributions from a wide array of disciplines including literary studies, geography, history, archeology, classical studies, library and information studies, mediaeval studies, women’s studies, and gender studies.
 The research presented encompasses a broad range of approaches including IT platforms, tools, crowdsourcing, collaborations with cultural heritage institutions, the global DH community, inclusiveness (or lack thereof), open source publishing, big data, GIS, DH advocacy, cross-disciplinary research with the social sciences and sciences, and data modelling.

 Josh Honn, digital scholarship librarian at Northwestern University, arrives at a “description of DH that embraces multiplicity” and outlines five broad categories of digital humanities work: